joephinderink/SharePortation-Protocol--SPP-/general-information.md

 ### Limitations on the Use of Certain Values

-MDS is intended to communicate the provider's best available information to regulators.
+ SPP is intended to communicate the provider's best available information to regulators.
 However there may be legitimate circumstances where providers do not have definitive or current information about devices on the ground.
-MDS incorporates some values to convey these situations.
+SPP incorporates some values to convey these situations.
 These vehicle state and event type values are to be used sparingly and temporarily, and are not meant for repeated or prolonged use.
-These values exist to create logical coherence within MDS about vehicles that are operating abnormally or are out of communication.
-When a more accurate value is known, the MDS API should be updated with the latest information.
+These values exist to create logical coherence within  SPP about vehicles that are operating abnormally or are out of communication.
+When a more accurate value is known, the  SPP API should be updated with the latest information.
 Cities may add language to their Service Level Agreements (SLAs) that minimize the use of these values by providers.

 **Vehicle State: Unknown**